 - Turn heat to HIGH.
 Add coconut milk, stir and replace lid.
 Continue heating an additional 10-15 minutes or until soup is heated through.

 - Stir in lime juice and cilantro.
 Taste and adjust seasonings as desired.
-Serve in bowls garnished with chopped parsley and lime wedges, if desired.
+Serve in bowls garnished with chopped cilantro and lime wedges, if desired.

 - Place a large saucepan with lid (or Dutch oven) over medium heat.
 Add 1 Tbsp. ghee or coconut oil and allow to melt.
 When ghee just starts to shimmer, add onions and peppers.
 Saute 5-6 minutes, stirring occasionally, until onion and peppers starts to soften.

 - Add garlic, cumin, oregano, chili powder, salt and pepper.
 Continue to cook an additional 30-60 seconds or until fragrant.